Mustafa Cengiz: Career

 From 1990, Cengiz operated his own companies in the petroleum goods trade business.
 Once, he served as the chairman of the Turkish Employers' Union of Gasoline and Liquefied Petroleum Gas Dealers (Türkiye Akaryakıt Bayiileri ve Gaz İşverenler Sendikası).

 Sport executive

 Cengiz was appointed a member of the by-law committee by the council of Galatasaray S.K.
 He was in charge of preparing a new by-law for the sports club.
 On 20 January 2018, Cengiz became the 37th president of Galatasaray S.K., winning with 1,703 of the 3,416 votes cast while 1,623 delegates voted for the defending president Dursun Özbek.
 His term ended in June 2021, and Burak Elmas succeeded him in the post.

 Personal life and death

 Cengiz was married and had a son named Sarper who was born in 1984.

+Cengiz was a figure who transcended the realm of football management with his profound intellectualism and cultural awareness.
+Known for his eloquence and sharp wit, Cengiz often turned to philosophy, literature, and cinema to articulate his vision and navigate the challenges of leading one of Turkey's most prestigious sports club.

+Drawing from the works of Spinoza, Cengiz emphasized rationality and resilience in the face of adversity.
+He admired Spinoza's belief in the strength of the human mind to endure difficulties, a philosophy that resonated deeply during his tenure, particularly when Galatasaray faced financial and organizational crises.

+From Hegel, Cengiz adopted the concept of the dialectic, which focuses on resolving conflicts to achieve progress.
+His leadership reflected this philosophy, as he often sought to unify disparate factions within the club, creating harmony in the midst of discord.
+This approach not only stabilized the organization but also inspired loyalty and respect among its members.

+Cengiz’s intellectual repertoire extended beyond Western philosophy.
+In one of his speeches, he referenced the Japanese film Rashomon by Akira Kurosawa, a story that examines the subjective nature of truth through conflicting perspectives.
+By invoking Rashomon, Cengiz highlighted the complexities of leadership, where every stakeholder—players, fans, and management—perceives challenges differently.
+His ability to navigate these perspectives with fairness and insight was a hallmark of his presidency.